Exploring the 12 Stages of the Hero’s Journey Part 12: The Return

 3. To Allow the Reader and Audience to Live Vicariously

 Because catharsis is so vital to the cinematic experience — that's why people go to the movies — having the hero return to their Ordinary World triumphant offers the reader and audience a chance to feel the glory of that return.
 And if it's not glory, it's a sense of calm, knowing that everything is going to be okay for the character they've lived vicariously through.

 In Good Will Hunting, we're back to Will's Ordinary World.
 Yes, he's had a breakthrough with Sean.
 Yes, he has completed his court-ordered punishment.
 But Skylar is gone.
 Everything else in his life is better, but he lost out on the love of his life.

-And now he’s back in his routine — or so we think.
-It’s another day.
-Will’s friends arrive driveway.
+And now he's back in his routine — or so we think.
+It's another day.
+Will's friends arrive in his driveway.
 His best friend gets out and knocks on his door, ready to go through another day in their routine Southie lives.

 But wait, Will's not home.

 We feel that cathartic moment of going after the love of your life through the actions of Will.
 And we're left energized and inspired.